eighteen73/.github/profile/README.md

 ## About eighteen73

 At eighteen73, we craft unique digital experiences that drive performance and deliver impactful results.
-Our team of developers, along with our wider team of other industry experts, is dedicated to working closely with brands to understand their goals and create bespoke solutions.
+Our team of developers, along with our wider team of other industry experts, are dedicated to working closely with brands to understand their goals and create bespoke solutions.

 ## Our Expertise